Estimated reading time: 5 minutes

 - If you have any concerns, then do speak to your doctor before practicing yoga.

 Finally, don’t forget to check out our other yoga blog on child’s pose.
 Plus, please remember to tag us in your warrior pose photos @surrender_to_happiness.
+If you want to increase the energy flow in the room, while you practice yoga, add a golden triangle to the area.
 Lastly, for more wellness tips and information, take a look at our blog.